scaleway/cq-source-scaleway/README.md

   - `SCW_SECRET_KEY`
   - `SCW_DEFAULT_ORGANIZATION_ID`

 Env vars override config values if both are set.
-Default region and zone is assumed to be `fr-par` and `fr-par-1` respectively if not set.
+By default all regions and zones are queried.

 ## Incremental Syncing